 Smart cities as a field challenge the sector-based thinking culture that has shaped modern development planning.
 Ranges across all the public sectors, for example – from energy to culture, from business to health, and from media to architecture.
 It is a true-open domain that requires comprehensive efforts to understand all the Smart Cities’ circumstances.

 The “city” term is a very general expression.
 While urban development is often seen as a precursor for or structuring force in larger dynamics of culture planning.
 Smart is broad.
 A somewhat ill-defined term that refers to social and technological qualities.
 All are rounded under the phenomena and systems under the Smart City umbrella.

-The Smart City project of UASC contributes to the university’s efforts within research, education, and policy development.
+The Smart City project of UASC contributes to the university’s efforts in research, education, and policy development.
 It helps with partnerships development – both – nationally, at the EU level, as well as internationally.
-Aarhus University, by the AUSC project, makes them and their resources available to the entire university.
+Aarhus University, through the AUSC project, makes them and their resources available to the entire university.